 arrays of strings.
 Do not use a vector.

-- Sort both arrays using either a selection sort, bubble sort or an insertion sort.
+- Sort both arrays using either a selection sort or an insertion sort.
 Use the same sort routine for sorting both arrays.
 Do not use the STL sort algorithm or quick sort.